Project Name: Old Forester Distillery in Louisville, KY

 Glazing Contractor: Kentucky Mirror and Plate Glass Co.

 Products used: SuperLite II-XL 60 in GPX Architectural Series Walls; SuperLite II-XL 60 and SuperLite II-XL 90 in GPX Builders Series Temperature Rise Doors

 As America celebrated National Bourbon Day on June 14, downtown Louisville also celebrated the highly anticipated grand opening of the Old Forester Distillery.
-This event is also touted as a triumphant return of the America’s first bottled bourbon in continuous production by the same family before, during and after the Prohibition to the Whiskey Row.
+This event is also touted as a triumphant return of America’s first bottled bourbon in continuous production by the same family before, during and after Prohibition to Whiskey Row.
 Known as the historic epicenter of bourbon making, Whiskey Row once had 89 bourbon related-business occupying about two blocks of Main Street.
 Today, Old Forester’s new $45 million, 70,000-square-foot distillery is in the same building that it occupied over a century ago – with a few upgrades, of course.

 The unique task of designing an immersive visitor center with a fully operational distillery, cooperage and bottling line was given to Bravura Architects in Louisville, KY.
 To achieve this, the designers used glazing throughout the building to provide views of the operation.
 In areas where fire ratings are required, they specified fire resistive glass and framing that met ASTM E-119/UL 263 to provide as much clear views as possible.